-Contents

 1. Introduction

-2. Responsibilities and Duties
+2. Responsibilities and duties

-3. Travel Assistance
+3. Travel assistance

 4. General transport available

-5. Support for students with an Education, Health and Care Plan (EHCP) aged 16 to 194
+5. Support for students with an Education, Health and Care Plan (EHCP) aged 16 to 19

-6. Support for Students with SEND aged 19-254
+6. Support for students with SEND aged 19 to 254

 7. Medical Grounds5

 8. Application and Review Process

 9. How to Appeal a Decision

-10. How to Make a Complaint or seek remedy to an issue with transport7
+10. How to Make a Complaint or seek remedy to an issue with transport

-1. Introduction
+) 1.
+Introduction

 Local authorities have a duty to prepare and publish an annual Post-16 Transport Policy Statement by 31 May each year.
-Brighter Futures for Children (the Company) completes this for the Reading Borough Council.
+Brighter Futures for Children completes this for Reading Borough Council.

-This statement specifies the arrangements for transport that the Company considers is necessary to make to facilitate the attendance of sixth form students receiving education or training.
+This statement specifies the arrangements for transport that Brighter Futures for Children considers is necessary to make to facilitate the attendance of sixth form students receiving education or training.

-The Company's Post-16 Transport Policy Statement provides information on travel and transport arrangements that are available to young people who are above statutory school age, which ends on the last Friday in June in the academic year in which they turn 16.
+Brighter Futures for Children Post-16 Transport Policy Statement provides information on travel and transport arrangements that are available to young people who are above statutory school age, which ends on the last Friday in June in the academic year in which they turn 16.

-The Company's ambition is that every student in the borough achieves their full potential.
+Brighter Futures for Children ambition is that every student in the borough achieves their full potential.
 We are committed to ensuring that those aged 16 and over as explained above (including those with Education, Health and Care Plans up to the age of 25) have access to educational opportunities at school, college, or other education settings.
 Part of this ambition is for as many students as possible to travel independently using a sustainable form of transport.